codenvy/docs/README.md

 # Building Docs
 Docs are built using a Docker image with Jekyll inside it.
 You will need Docker running on your machine to build the Codenvy docs.

+You can use codenvy.io factory to easily compile and view documentation.
+Just click [here](https://codenvy.io/f?name=che-codenvy-docs&user=jdrummond).

+You can also use the following locally.
 Navigate to the repo on your filesystem and type:

 `./docs.sh --run`